 Money has two financial functions: exchange (buying and selling) and storage (holding on to your wealth until you are ready to spend it or give to someone else).
 So it has to be easy to exchange and it has to hold its value over time.
 The first Lydian coins were made from an alloy of gold and silver that was found in the area; later technology advances meant that by Croesus’ time, coins of pure gold or pure silver could be struck and traded in the marketplace.
 All this facilitated commerce and led to an economic surge which made Croesus the enduring personification of wealth and riches.
 Money has since has made its way into every nook and cranny of the world, restructuring work and society and creating some of the world’s newest professions along the way; money has evolved dramatically from the era of King Croesus’ gold coin to the present time and Satoshi Nakamoto’s Bitcoin.

 The Lydian invention was adopted by the city states of Greece.
 Athens and other cities created societies built around the agora, the market-place, as opposed to the imperial societies organized around the palace with economies based on in-kind tribute – taxes paid in sacks of grain, not coin.
 These Greek cities issued their own coins and created new forms of political organization such as democratic government.
 This is a civilization far removed from the warrior world of the Homeric poems.
 The agora model spread to the Greek cities of Southern Italy such as Crotone in Calabria known for Pythagoras and his Theorem, such as Syracuse in Sicily renowned for Archimedes and his “eureka moment.”
-Further north in Rome, coinage was introduced to facilitate trade with Magna Graecia as the Romans called this region.
+Further north in Rome, coinage was introduced to facilitate trade with Magna Graecia as the Romans called the southern region of Italy.

 The fall of Rome came about in part because the economy collapsed under the weight of maintaining an overextended and bloated military.
 Western Europe then fell into feudalism which was only ended with the growth of towns and cities in the late middle ages: new trading networks arose such as the Hanseatic League, the Fairs of the Champagne region (this is before the invention of bubbly), and the revival of banking in Italy that fueled the Renaissance.
 The banks used bills of exchange backed by gold.
 So this made the bill of exchange a kind of paper money, but it only circulated within the banking community.

 Banks make money by charging interest on loans.
 The Italian banks did not technically charge interest because back then charging interest was the sin of usury in the eyes of the Catholic Church – as it still is in Sharia Law.
 Rather they side-stepped this prohibition with the bills of exchange and took advantage of exchange rates between local currencies – their network could transfer funds from London to Lyons, from Antwerp to Madrid, from Marseilles to Florence, … .
 The Christian prohibition against interest actually goes back to the Hebrew Bible, but Jewish law itself only prohibits charging interest on loans made to other Jews.
-Although the reformers Luther and Calvin both condemned charging interest, the Protestant world as well as the Church of Rome eventually made their peace with this practice.
+Although the reformers Luther and Calvin both condemned charging interest, the Protestant world as well as the Church of Rome eventually made peace with this practice.

 In China also, paper exchange notes appeared during the Tang Dynasty (618 A.D. -907 A.D.) and news of this wonder was brought back to Europe by Marco Polo; perhaps that is where the Italian bankers got the idea of replacing gold with paper.
 Interestingly, the Chinese abandoned paper entirely in the mid 15th century during a bout of inflation and only re-introduced it in recent times.